tbcarnahan/EMTF_BDT_PerformancePlotter/README.md

 ```
 To see a full list of options you can execute `python3 efficiencyPlotter.py --help`

+This plotter will generate efficiency vs pT and efficiency vs eta plots for multiple selections passed through `<options>`.

 ### Occupancy Plotter
 `occupancyPlotter.py` is responsible for making occupancy plots.